AlKhourdajie/SSPs_decomposition/README.md

 Figures provided here are the decomposition figures only for the main body of the paper, as well as Figure D.1 (Appendix D), and Figures E.1 - E.6 (Appendix E)

+The ternay results and plots in the main body of the paper can be found in folder *03_ternary_plots*

+The remainder of all results and plots can be found in folder *04_appendix_c_supplementary_figures*

+All results should be reproducible by following the sequence of the files in this repo.

+## Citation
+If you find our work useful, please cite our paper.
+Do so also in case you make use of the code of variation of it.

+For any question or feedback on the Python implementation of the analysis, please do get in touch

+## Acknowledgments
+Alaa Al Khourdajie and Jim Skea were supported by the Engineering and Physical Sciences Research Council, United Kingdom, grant/award no. EP/P022820/1.
+Alaa Al Khourdajie was also supported by the European Union’s Horizon Europe research and innovation programme under grant agreement no. 101056306 (IAM COMPACT).